Not sure what underpinning is, let alone whether you can insure an underpinned house? Read on to find out

 How does underpinning work?

-Rather than start from scratch, underpinning acts to bridge the gap between your home's current foundations and a solid strata of rock that can sufficiently support its weight.
+Rather than start from scratch, it acts to bridge the gap between your home's current foundations and a solid strata of rock that can sufficiently support its weight.

 Why do buildings need underpinning?